 This factors out the piece that does not depend on

 As you have seen, even when you restrict yourself to polynomials and rational expressions, there are many different ways to write any particular expression.
 If you consider more complicated expressions, involving, for example, higher mathematical functions, the variety of possible forms becomes still greater.
-As a result, it is totally infeasible to have a specific function built into Mathematica to produce each possible form.
-Rather, Mathematica allows you to construct arbitrary sets of transformation rules for converting between different forms.
-Many Mathematica packages include such rules; the details of how to construct them for yourself are given in "Transformation Rules and Definitions".
+As a result, it is totally infeasible to have a specific function built into the Wolfram Language to produce each possible form.
+Rather, the Wolfram Language allows you to construct arbitrary sets of transformation rules for converting between different forms.
+Many Wolfram Language packages include such rules; the details of how to construct them for yourself are given in "Transformation Rules and Definitions".

-There are nevertheless a few additional built-in Mathematica functions for transforming expressions.
+There are nevertheless a few additional built‐in Wolfram Language functions for transforming expressions.

 |TrigExpand[expr]||expand out trigonometric expressions into a sum of terms|